 The amount of your package fee will depend on the type of course or study programme (bachelor or master) or course you will have to pay a different amount, which also depends on your country of origin.
 More information about the exact amounts for the upcoming academic year can be found on the programme details pages.

 You can find a complete overview of our fee-structure here, for both non-EU/EEA and EU/EEA students.

 Regulation tuition fees

-Please check the 'regulation tuition fees' (PDF-file) for official information and procedures concerning payment and reimbursement of tuition fees.
+Please check the current 'regulation tuition fees' (PDF-file) for official information and procedures concerning payment and reimbursement of tuition fees.
 Or check the regulation tuition fees for 2020 - 2021.

 How to pay your tuition fees